harishraj/Interview-Preperation/part_ii_leetcode_lintcode/heap/kth_smallest_number_in_sorted_matrix.md

 ### Analysis
 We can push the first elements of each row into a heap, and then every time we poll the smallest number and put its successor to the heap again until we find the kth smallest number.

+The idea is actually the same as merge k sorted lists using heap.

 ### Complexity
 Time: O(klg(min(m, n))), where m is the number of rows and n is the number of cols.